 Based on the degrees of harm categories stated at in Public Prosecutor v Aw Tai Hock SGHC 240, the court will first look at how much harm has been caused, or could have been caused, by the driver’s dangerous driving.
 There are 4 categories of harm:

 |Slight Harm||Slight or moderate property damage and/or slight physical injury not requiring hospitalisation or medical leave.|

 |Moderate Harm||Serious property damage and/or moderate personal injury requiring hospitalisation or medical leave.
 However, there are no fractures or permanent injuries.|

 |Serious Harm||Serious personal injury which usually involves fractures.
 Serious personal injuries also include injuries which are permanent and/or which require significant surgery.|

 |Very Serious Harm||Loss of limb, sight, hearing or life, or where there is paralysis.|

 Culpability of the Driver

-In Public Prosecutor v Aw Tai Hock, at , the court also listed 3 factors which generally affect the culpability of a driver for dangerous driving:
+In Public Prosecutor v Aw Tai Hock at , the court also listed 3 factors which generally affect the culpability of a driver for dangerous driving are:

 - Manner of driving: The level of danger posed by the offender’s actions – How dangerous the driving was and the extent of danger posed to other road users.
 Culpability would increase where there are aggravating factors such as drink-driving, using a mobile phone while car is moving, speeding, sleepy driving, disobeying traffic rules, driving against the flow of traffic or off the road, being involved in a car chase, or exhibiting poor control of the vehicle.